 These saunas are perhaps the most traditional of all, and they run at the highest temperatures.
 These saunas use wood or charcoal stoves to heat up the room.
 Water is poured on hot sauna rocks for humidity.

 These saunas can get up to, and occasionally over, 200′ F.

 Electric Stove Saunas

-A sauna with an electric sauna heater is heated by an electric current.
-These heaters expel heat at temperatures up to 190’F. Humidity is added by pouring water over sauna stones.
+A sauna with an electric sauna heater is heated by electricity.
+These heaters max out at around 190’F. Humidity is added by pouring water over sauna stones.